sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 The appcast feed URL can be changed programmatically at runtime.
 If the feed URL is always static and the same, please set it in the Info.plist with the `SUFeedURL` key instead.
 Even if you have a secondary appcast feed, we recommend keeping a default one specified in the application's Info.plist.

 If you want to set the feed programmatically to provide beta/nightly updates, please try to adopt [channels](#channels) in the future instead.
-If you are supporting older Sparkle versions, continue reading on.

 The recommended way to change the feed URL programmatically is using `-[SUUpdaterDelegate feedURLStringForUpdater:]` or [-[SPUUpdaterDelegate feedURLStringForUpdater:]](/documentation/api-reference/Protocols/SPUUpdaterDelegate.html#/c:objc(pl)SPUUpdaterDelegate(im)feedURLStringForUpdater:) in Sparkle 2.